zeiss-microscopy/OAD/Machine_Learning/README.md

 9. Press **Finish** to save the setting and now use **Analyze** to run the image analysis.
 10. Inspect the results.

 > **IMPORTANT**: It is crucial to understand that a model trained on a single channel have to be assigned to the respective objects that should be segmented with the model.
-This very flexible approach allows to segment different structures using individual models or classical segmentation approached also inside hierachical objects structures (with sub-objects etc).
+This very flexible approach allows to segment different structures using individual models or classical segmentation approached also inside hierarchical objects structures (with sub-objects etc).

 Watch the short video below to see those steps in action.